-19. Performance Reports

-- 19992 Provides for establishment of performance standards by State agencies. - 19992.1 Provides for a system of performance reports and allows DPA to enforce adherence to appropriate standards. - 19992.2 Requires the appointing power to prepare performance reports and show them to the employee. - 19992.3 Requires performance reports to be considered in salary increases and decreases, layoffs, transfers, demotions, dismissals and promotional examinations as prescribed by DPA rule. - 19992.4 Allows DPA to establish rules leading to reduction in class competition and compensation or dismissal for unsatisfactory service.
+18. Performance Reports 19992 Provides for establishment of performance standards by State agencies.
+19992.1 Provides for a system of performance reports and allows DPA to enforce adherence to appropriate standards.
+19992.2 Requires the appointing power to prepare performance reports and show them to the employee.
+19992.3 Requires performance reports to be considered in salary increases and decreases, layoffs, transfers, demotions, dismissals and promotional examinations as prescribed by DPA rule.
+19992.4 Allows DPA to establish rules leading to reduction in class competition and compensation or dismissal for unsatisfactory service.
+19. Involuntary Transfers 19841 Provides relocation expenses for involuntary transfer or promotion requiring a change in residence.
+19994.1 Authorizes involuntary transfers.
+Requires sixty (60) days prior written notice when transfer requires change in residence.
+24 BU 7 01-03 19994.2 Allows seniority to be considered when two (2) or more employees are in a class affected by involuntary transfers which require a change in residence.
+19994.4 Provides for the filing and time for making protests with the appointing power.
+20. Demotion and Layoff 19143 Requires DPA to establish rules concerning seniority credits for employees with breaks in service over six (6) months.
+19837 Authorizes payment above maximum rate of class.

-20. Involuntary Transfers

-- 19841 Provides relocation expenses for involuntary transfer or promotion requiring a change in residence. - 19994.1 Authorizes involuntary transfers.
-Requires sixty (60) day prior written notice when transfer requires change in residence. - Allows seniority to be considered when two (2) or more employees are in a class affected by involuntary transfers which require a change in residence. - 19994.4 Provides for the filing and time for making protests with the appointing power.

-21. Demotion and Layoff

-- 19143 Requires DPA to establish rules concerning seniority credits for employees with breaks in service over six (6) months. - 19837 Authorizes payment above maximum rate of class. - 19997.2 Provides for subdivisional layoffs in a State agency subject to DPA approval.
-Subdivisional reemployment lists take priority over others. - 19997.3 Requires layoffs according to seniority in a class, except for certain classes in which employee efficiency is combined with seniority to determine order of layoff. - Allows demotion in lieu of layoff. - 19997.9 Provides for salary at maximum step on displacement by another employee's demotion, provided such salary does not exceed salary received when demoted.
+19997.2 Provides for subdivisional layoffs in a State agency subject to DPA approval.
+Subdivisional reemployment lists take priority over others.
+19997.3 Requires layoffs according to seniority in a class, except for certain classes in which employee efficiency is combined with seniority to determine order of layoff.
+19997.8 Allows demotion in lieu of layoff.